kboparai1/hipchat-go/examples/hipshowusers/README.md

 hipshow
 =====

-Prints all rooms from your group
+Prints all users from your group.

 ##### Usage